chaoszhang/A-pro/README.md

 Alternative:
 -----------
-If it is hard to install or run ASTRAL-Pro on your machine, please try C++ version [here](https://github.com/chaoszhang/FEAST).
+If it is hard to install or run ASTRAL-Pro on your machine, you can try (unpublished) C++ version [here](https://github.com/chaoszhang/FEAST).